 Your child's IEP must describe how your child's progress toward the annual goals will be measured and when you will receive progress reports.
 The school may issue periodic progress reports quarterly (four times a year) or when report cards are issued.

-Ask your child's teachers and service providers how and when they will measure your child's progress.
-You may ask:
+Ask your child's teachers and service providers how and when they will measure your child's progress:

 - How often will you measure my child's progress?